KruskalLin/Lookahead/README.md

 ## Noted

-Parameters are shared if there are multiple optimizers so Lookahead class does not implement Optimizer Class.
+Parameters are shared if there are multiple optimizers in one network, so Lookahead class does not implement Optimizer Class.
 Other optimizer usages can be added.